MissionFacilitiesNewslettersContact Us

 • Collusive behavior, horizontal mergers

-• International Trade with Equilibrium Unemployment, Princeton University Press, 2010 (with Steven Matusz)
+• International Trade and Equilibrium Unemployment, Princeton University Press, 2010 (with Steven Matusz)

 Please see the faculty member's web site for a copy of the paper in pdf format.